AriRice/Leiothlypis_first_chapter/README.md

 3. Execute phylo50kbp_array.sh.
 This'll take awhile (at least 1 day).

-4. Go to the windows folder and delete all tree files built with sex chromosomes (BUT DON'T DELETE THE SUMMARY STATS FILES!)

 5. Run both parts of Step 04 in interactive sessions, then transfer tree files to local computer.